Relevance of the Basset history term for Lagrangian particle dynamics: Numerical results

-For all three flow fields, for Stokes numbers of $S=1$ and $S=10$, the computed final position are substantially different when ignoring the BHT.
-Furthermore, the standard deviations suggest that there are large differences between particles in how ignoring the BHT affects their trajectories.
+For all three flow fields, for Stokes numbers of $S=1$ and \revb{$S=3$}, the computed final positions are substantially different when ignoring the BHT.
+Furthermore, the high standard deviations suggest that there are large differences between particles in the way that ignoring the BHT affects their trajectories.
 It is clear that the BHT does not have the same effect on all trajectories but that there is a more complex process at play.
+In addition, ignoring the BHT leads to a much higher leakage of particles from the region $M$ they were initialized in, see Table \ref{tab:leakage}.